Elliesaur/HyUI/docs/getting-started.md

 ```

 **Using Cursemaven (Gradle):**
-If the project is hosted on CurseForge, you can use [Cursemaven](https://www.cursemaven.com/) to easily add it as a dependency:
+You can use [Cursemaven](https://www.cursemaven.com/) to easily add it as a dependency:

 ```gradle
 repositories {